-Following her mother's suicide many years earlier, Callie Ross (Elizabeth Gillies) fell out with her father, George (William R. Moses).
-But things have turned bad for Callie recently as she is sacked from work for stealing cash, her landlord has kicked her out and she owes her sort of boyfriend Jake (Sebastian Pigott) not only money but his jeep which she steals, so she calls home and speaks to the maid, Emma (Cynthia Stevenson).
+Following her mother's suicide, many years earlier, Callie Ross (Elizabeth Gillies) fell out with her father, George (William R. Moses - Assumed Killer).
+But since then things haven't turned out well for Callie as she is sacked from work for stealing cash, her landlord has kicked her out and she owes her sort of boyfriend, Jake (Sebastian Pigott - Committed), not only money but his jeep, which she steals.
+So with options running out she calls home and speaks to the maid, Emma (Cynthia Stevenson - Case 39).
 Learning that her father has had a stroke and is unable to speak Callie returns home with an ulterior motive, she plans to make her father pay for her mother's death whilst also blackmailing his lawyer to make sure she is the only beneficiary when she has her dad killed.
-But not only do things not go to plan but she discovers something she never realised about her mother.
+But not only do things not go to plan but she discovers something she never knew about her mother.

 Of course as Callie evolves her nefarious plans, changing them when things don't go her way it of course can't end up that simple and as I hinted at Callie learns something about her mother she never knew.
-But in truth it isn't a huge surprise to us as we have already had suggestions a plenty along the way as to what is going on.
+But in truth it isn't a huge surprise to us as we have already had plenty of suggestions along the way as to what is going on.

 What this all boils down to is that "Killing Daddy" is entertaining in a routine sort of way with that over the top style which frankly makes it an incredibly obvious movie.
 For some, especially fans of Elizabeth Gillies, it will be an entertaining thriller but for others it won't be overly memorable.